LuoXubo/JointLoc/AbsLoc/README.md

 This is the absolute localization module of JointLoc.
 The module takes the UAV images and the satellite map as input, and outputs the absolute location of the UAV.

+## Notice

+The main file is delted due to the privacy of the project.
+We will provide the main file after the paper is accepted.

 ## Installation

 ```bash